dthyresson/polo/README.md

 All tests and fixtures used can be found in the ``spec`` directory.

 SimpleCOV is used and generates a code coverage report.

+TODO
+====

+TODO

+* Finalize SMS message copy (question, photo, question/photo cases)
+* How to present a tied vote?
+* Markup and style web view to cast vote
+* Determine photo transform styles (300x300 etc)
+* Where to store/host images.
+On S3? $$$ associated with this.
+* What happens if invalid Twilio phone number?
+Delete vote?
+Intersect phone numbers on poll with voter numbers to show author who never got asked?